jolicode/docker-starter/README.md

 ```

 >*Note*: The name of your project will be used as a prefix for docker container
-> names, as the user inside the container, the password of your root database user
+> names, as the user inside the container, as the password of your root database
-> and many other small things.
+> user and for some other small things.

 Generate the SSL certificate to use in the local stack: